Inheritors (comics): Spider-Geddon

-Spider-Woman returns to Earth-616 where she has the crystal with Solus' life force.
+Spider-Woman returns to Earth-616 with the crystal containing Solus' life force.
 At New U Technologies, Jennix grabs her and tells Daemos to share his food with Brix and Bora.
-As Daemos begins feeding on Spider-Woman, she says that she got her powers from a radiation blast.
+As Daemos begins feeding on Spider-Woman, she says that she received her powers from a radiation blast.
 Jennix tells Daemos to place Spider-Woman in stasis so he can study her later.
 He puts the crystal in the cloning machine, reviving Solus, who plans to reward his children with a feast.
 Superior Spider-Man knocks out Ben Reilly and gives him to them as part of a deal which includes Solus sparing Earth-616.
 As Superior Spider-Man leaves, the Inheritors close in on the unconscious Ben Reilly.

 Jennix starts to feed on Ben Reilly's life force and learns from him like his sacrifice in the battle against Green Goblin where Ben saved Spider-Man, Jackal recreating him, and how the cloning banks at New U Technologies work.
 These memories start to affect Jennix.
 As Spider-Man of Earth-1048 learns that this was part of Superior Spider-Man's plans, they are attacked by the Inheritors.
 Daemos attacks, but Solus tells him to stand aside because he has not fed on a spider yet.
-Solus is then shot in the back by Miles Morales, who was transformed into Captain Universe by the Enigma Force as Spider-Punk says that Jennix is insane and Verna is missing.
+Solus is then shot in the back by Miles Morales, who was transformed into Captain Universe by the Enigma Force.
 The Captain Universe-powered Miles attacks, vowing not to make the same mistake as the Spider-Man of Earth-13.
 Leopardon shows up at New U Technologies and Takuya Yamashiro has it transformed until Daemos attacks.
 Superior Spider-Man and Octavia Otto free Spider-Woman, who says that Verna died on Earth-3145.
 As Superior Spider-Man and Octavia Otto revive Ben Reilly, the other spider-powered groups fight the Inheritors.
 Spiderling of Earth-18199 arrives with Anya Corazon and Spider-Woman of Earth-925, and Spiderling says that she is a Pattern-Maker.
 The three Spider-Women use the Web of Life and Destiny fragments to take down Brix and Bora, while Spider-Woman of Earth-925 fights Daemos.
 Spider-Gwen arrives with more spider-powered characters – including Spider-Man who defeated Morlun.
 Spider-Man catches up to Superior Spider-Man and Octavia Otto, who have restored Ben Reilly to "factory settings."
 Spider-Man allows Superior Spider-Man to formulate a plan as the Captain Universe-powered Miles uses Leopardon's sword on Solus, Brix, Bora, and Daemos.
 Superior Spider-Man tells the others that he revived the Inheritors as babies because Spider-Man arranged for the same thing to be done to Morlun.
 Spider-Ma'am states that her family will foster the baby Inheritors.